diogopmac/DA-RoutePlanning/README.md

 # Graph.h
 ## Functions/attributes removed

+### Generally
+#### We changed the graphs' attribute to ID (integer) instead of T info.
+We also removed / altered any function that is not used for the Algorithms we are implementing.
+##### Therefore, any function that used info, was changed to ID.

 ### - Class Vertex
 1. ``T getInfo() const`` & ``void setInfo(T info)`` - as explained in the **_Functions Changed - Class Vertex - 1._**, we are not using the template Vertex declaration, and so these getters and setters are not necessary
 2. ``T info`` - this attribute is not needed, for the same reasons as above